Computer Science 61C — Machine Structures (4 Units)

 - The projects are two-week long projects and can take a significant time to complete.

 - Start early on the projects, especially since some of the projects require the use of the school servers.
-As the deadline approaches, the servers become clogged with traffic.
+As the deadline approaches, the servers become clogged with traffic, and potentially very slow.

 - The projects are also what most people view as the hardest portion of the class, and depending on your interest in the subject, you may need to devote most of your time doing 61C projects.